invoiceninja/invoiceninja.github.io/docs/selfhost.md

 ## Phantom JS

-<p>If it is not possible to install npm/node you can use an <a href="https://phantomjscloud.com/">PhantomJS Cloud</a> to generate your PDFs.
-They currently provide 500 free PDFs per day which may suit most users</p>
+<p>If it is not possible to install npm/node you can use <a href="https://phantomjscloud.com/">PhantomJS Cloud</a> to generate your PDFs.
+They currently provide 500 free PDFs per day which will suffice for most users.</p>

 <p>Phantom JS is the default PDF generator and can be toggled on and off by settings the PHANTOMJS_PDF_GENERATOR to either TRUE or FALSE.
 The following .env variables are available for configuring PhantomJS.</p>